oeg-upm/DeltaCimApp/README.md

 * Install the maven dependencies: "helio-framework", "helio-writer" and "helio-core".
 * Export the .jar
 * Create two folders: "Certificates" and "shapes"
 * Into "Certificates" folder, copy the java keystore.
+An example of a functional java keystore is inside "Certificates" folder in this proyect.
 * Into "shapes" folder, copy the correspont shapes.
+An example of a functional shape is inside "shape" folder in this proyect.

 # BUGS:
 * Nothing to report :)